 Suggested tour by our community

 - In the morning, hit the museums.
 Pick a favorite Smithsonian and explore it.
 Pop into the National Archives and see the Department of Interior.
 End at the Capitol by getting a tour through your lawmaker's office.
-Top recommended museums are the International Spy Museum, Holocaust Museum, National Gallery, Air and Space Museum, Museum of African American History and Culture, American History Museum, and the Library of Congress.
+Top recommended museums are the International Spy Museum, Holocaust Museum, National Gallery, Air and Space Museum (closed until Fall 2022), Museum of African American History and Culture, American History Museum, and the Library of Congress.